arnulfojr/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 ### Backup vaults

-The place where all backups will be stores is called a vault.
-Create a backup vault for all the backups.
+In AWS Backup, a backup vault is a container that you organize your backups in.

 ```ts
 new backup.BackupVault(this, 'MyVault', {